CharlieDreemur/ChatgptUnityAllInOne/README.md

 ## Guide 📖
 ### Basic
-For simple chat with Chatgpt, select a model, enter your api and add a listener to the Chatgpt Response Event to get the reponse message, you can also view my example in the example folder.
+For simple chat with Chatgpt, select a model, enter your api (apply here: https://openai.com/blog/introducing-chatgpt-and-whisper-apis), and add a listener to the Chatgpt Response Event to get the reponse message, you can also view my example in the example folder.

+Note: For using Chatgpt 4 model, you have to first have the access for its API.

 <img width="304" alt="Type your API here" src="https://github.com/CharlieDreemur/ChatgptUnityAllInOne/assets/91376582/7a5eac34-f747-4521-a4ac-3591c52f2c4c">